4km3/hms/docs/day1/CI/slides/CI.md

 ---

-## Exercise 1
+## Practice

-- Automate the integration of the code available in your repo inside docs/day1/CI/code/
+- Automate the integration of the code available in your forked repo from hms-code
-- For that purpose, we will use Jenkins as our CI tool deployed inside your Rancher
+- For that purpose, we will use Jenkins as our CI tool
-- This Jenkins instance will check over your GitHub repo and then run the tests included in the code
+- Jenkins will check over your GitHub repo and then run the tests included in the code
 - After the tests have been run it will show the tests tendency graphs and provide the resulting artifacts

 ---

 ## Step 1

-- Configure Jenkins
-	- Install plugins for this task (cobertura, violations, junit)
-	- Setup Jenkins to install maven as mvn in Global Tool Configuration

 - Configure GitHub Service
 	- Inside your repo settings, 'Integrations & Services' block, select 'Add Service'
 	- Search for Jenkins, and select 'Jenkins (Git Plugin)'
-	- Fill in your specific Jenkins URL (http://IP:port)
+	- Fill in your specific Jenkins URL (http://jenkins.hms.rawmind.net/)

 ---